sailccsa/sailccsa.github.io/_pages/index.md

 # DRY RACE COMMITTEE
 Volunteer for this year's dry race committee!
 [Dry Race Sign Up](https://www.signupgenius.com/go/10c094ca5ab28a0f4c34-dryrace#/)

-You will be redirected to SignUpGenius where you can pick which two Race days work best for you.
-Simply select "Sign Up" next to either the Trailer or Race Committee (RC) position to volunteer for that spot.
-Note that you can select multiple days at a time.
-Click "Save & Continue" to save your spot and fill out the info form with your name, email, & phone number.
-To save click on "Sign Up Now".
-You will immediately recieve a confiration email confirming your dates.
-You are all set!
-If you need to change these at any time select "edit my signup" from the email and delete your spot and pick a new one.
+Steps to get signed up:
+        Click the SignUpGenius button above.
+        Pick two Race days that work best for you!
+        Select "Sign Up" next to either the Trailer or Race Committee (RC) position.
+        Click "Save & Continue" to save your spot.
+        Fill out the info form with your name, email, & phone number.
+        Click on "Sign Up Now" to save your spot.
+        You will immediately recieve a confiration email confirming your dates, to change your dates or delete your spot select "edit my signup".
+        Thanks, you are all set!

 # Contact
 If you have questions you can [Contact Us](https://www.sailccsa.com/about-us/contact) via Google Forms.